Areas of Expertise

 M.S.
 (Biology) Florida Atlantic University (1998)

 Ph.D.
 (Marine Science) University of California, Santa Barbara (2005)

 Postdoctoral Fellow Smithsonian Marine Station (2005-2007)

-My research program utilizes biochemical, cellular and ecological approaches to better understand the stress responses of marine and freshwater photosynthetic organisms.
+My research program utilizes biochemical, cellular and ecological approaches to better understand the stress responses of seagrasses, corals and algae.
 Studying the stress pathways that regulate biotic interactions is important for discerning not only how aquatic organisms adapt to their environment, but how aquatic organisms respond to each other.
 I am particularly interested in evaluating the impacts of environmental stressors on cellular processes with the ultimate goal of understanding how this influences ecosystem functionality.
 Building an integrated understanding of how events at the cellular level can impact a species' ecology is important for our ability to predict the impacts of both regional and global scale climate change.
 For more information on current research please click on the website link (to the right under contact info).

 Outstanding Undergraduate Teaching Award 2010-2011

 American Academy of Underwater Sciences (AAUS Certified - Scientific Diving)

 PEER REVIEWED PUBLICATIONS

 32. Martin, D.L., Chiari, Y., Boone, B., Sherman, T.D., Ross, C., Wyllie-Echeverria, S., Gaydos, J.K. and Boettcher, A.A.
 Functional, Phylogenetic and Host-Geographic Signatures of Labyrinthula spp.
 Provide for a Species Concept and Global-Scale View of Seagrass Wasting Disease.
 Estuaries and Coasts.
 DOI 10.1007/s12237-016-0087-z